WELCOME! Find what you need

 Thinking Out Loud

-As I talk, I point to the shapes and numbers and fill in the organizer in real time.
-This helps students connect the visual cues to the actual math steps.
+As I speak, I point to each shape and number, filling in the organizer in real time.
+This helps students connect the visual cues to the actual math process.

 Students Follow Along

-While I model at the SmartBoard, students follow along at their seats using their own organizers.
-They love using dry-erase markers on clear plastic sleeves, which makes the practice feel interactive and low-pressure.
-Plus, it keeps the organizers reusable for repeated practice!
+While I’m modeling at the SmartBoard, students follow along at their desks using their own organizers.
+I love using dry-erase markers with clear plastic sleeves — it makes the activity feel interactive and low-pressure.
+Plus, it keeps the organizers reusable for ongoing practice and review!

-The photo below shows an important pattern: any digit multiplied by the 3 in the red circle has its product written in the red circles directly below.
+In the example below, you’ll notice that any digit multiplied by the 3 in the red circle has its product written directly underneath… inside the red circles.

 multiplication posters and organizers for math lessons to help students learn the steps of the standard algorithm for multiplication